 My New Years resolutions of eating less cheese (which quite frankly was an unnecessary and masochistic waste of ink that should never have been committed to paper) and going to the gym more began to make way for something that I felt was more important: becoming a better person.
 I’m not a worldwide selling recording artist or actor.
 I’m not top of my game at anything.
 But I can be kinder, I can be more patient, I can be the kind of friend that Emma Thompson could call at two in the morning.

 I used to pride myself on never missing any of my friends’ or family’s birthdays.
 Even if it only meant sending a card.
 Then I realised some people didn’t bother sending them back… I stopped looking in my birthday book… and I mislaid my address book.
 Within a year I had stopped being the person who never missed anybody’s birthday.

 It’s so easily done.
 It’s easy to stop trying.
 In fact being kind and thoughtful once you get out of the habit can be bloody hard work.
 But it’s worth it.
-Not just so I don’t come across as a total shit once I pop my clogs, but because it’s the right thing to do.
+Not just so I don’t come across as a total shit once I pop my clogs, but because becoming a better person it’s the right thing to do.
 Maybe if more people made an effort instead of just being total shits the world wouldn’t be such a horrid place for so many.